shaythuram/Machine-Learning-Adventures/README.md

 The Artificial Neural Network:

-Using tutorials i have learnt to make an ANN that helps me predict if a particular user is likely stop using the bank's service or not, using the biodata of the uses,full documentation of the code is provides,each essential function has been annotated within the python file.
+Using tutorials I have learnt to make an ANN that helps me predict if a particular user is likely stop using the bank's service or not, using the biodata of the uses,full documentation of the code is provides,each essential function has been annotated within the python file.

 The Restricted Boltzmann Machine: